5 Easy Steps to Teach Shakespeare to Kids

 You don’t have to wait for high school to do Shakespeare with your kids, and you don’t need to be homeschooling to study Shakespeare together.
 If you do any reading aloud or movie watching together, you can do Shakespeare together.

 Shakespeare was written in order to be seen, scripted in order to be performed.
-Shakespeare wrote popular entertainment, not philosophical treatise.
+Shakespeare wrote popular entertainment, not philosophical treatises.
 We can draw out deep themes and discuss grand philosophy using monologues and plots we find in Shakespeare, but we should never study Shakespeare to the exclusion of simply enjoying the fun of Shakespeare – Shakespeare was meant to be fun.

 I believe that Shakespeare, the greatest artist whose medium was the English language, can and should be introduced to children.
 The deep discussions about betrayal, cowardice, truth, love, and piety can wait for high school, but the enjoyment of the plots, the characters, and the language doesn’t have to wait.
-Introducing children to the world of the plays will help them feel more at home and navigate those deeper waters later in a more knowledgeable and understanding way, because they’ll already know the lay of the land.

 Last year my little group of elementary students ages 10-7 enjoyed three Shakespeare plays and this year 3 more are in the plan.
 Here are the five steps I use to put together a simple, enjoyable Shakespeare unit.